-ASA supports directing federal infrastructure funding toward improving commercial transportation, including locks and dams and rural roads and bridges.
+ASA supports directing federal infrastructure funding toward improving transportation systems to move soybeans to market, including locks and dams and rural roads and bridges.

 Photo Courtesy of USB